 I’d like to address 2 topics that come to mind on this Memorial Day.

-This celebration is not intended to be used as a commercialization of a product, event and or any other action that would profit from their experience in the battlefield, so then, to those and for those who aim to use the day to discount their products to reign in customers in order to fill their coffers I say, check your selves, you’re better than that, or at least you should be.
-It is within your power and within your heart to help a veteran, and then do it every single day, not just during a weekend.
+This celebration is not intended to be used as a commercialization of a product, event and or any other action that would profit from their experience in the battlefield, so then, to those and for those who aim to use the day to discount their products to reign in customers in order to fill their coffers I say, check yourselves, you’re better than that, or at least you should be.
+It is within your power and within your heart to help a veteran.
 Do what’s right during Memorial Day and honor the fallen with appreciation and respect.

 Rarely a day goes by in which my memories don’t wonder to the days in the battlefield.
-One thing is for certain, I remember vividly how I felt the day the enemy attacked our Nation on September 11, 2001; the day they willfully intended to exterminate our way of life or at a minimum the catalyst there off in recent history.
+One thing is for certain, I remember vividly how I felt the day the enemy attacked our Nation on September 11, 2001; the day they willfully intended to exterminate our way of life.
 Do you remember how you felt?
 I do.
 Do you remember the rage?
 Were you afraid?

 Today we find ourselves polarized more than ever, a Nation of the left and a Nation of the Right where middle ground is illusive, yet on this day of remembrance it’s our fallen that unify us all.
 Such nobility can only be found in the acts of those who serve their Country and those fallen men and women we must vow never to forget.